fhuider/SOP_BIONIC/README.md

 - The sample QC’ed genotype data in .bim, .bed, and .fam format;
 - All .log & .dat files from Step 4.1 - Step 4.10.

-A step-by-step approach for uploading data to the UMCG GCC upload server can be found at https://wiki.gcc.rug.nl/wiki/DataSharing, but is also outlined below.
+A step-by-step approach for your prefered Operating System (Windows, Linux, Mac) for uploading data to the UMCG GCC upload server can be found at https://wiki.gcc.rug.nl/wiki/DataSharing, but is also outlined below for the Linux terminal.
 Again, any section of a line enclosed in square brackets requires manual user input that is specified by the italicized text therein.
+Please note that the upload steps you choose to follow should correspond to the Operating System that was used to create your private and public keys in Step 1.
+Using a private key that was created using e.g. the ***Windows*** technique in Step 1 will not work for the ***Linux terminal*** steps below, and vice versa.

 Assign the path and location of your private key created in Step 1 to an environmental variable:
 <pre>